Paxos (company)

-Paxos Trust Company is a New York–based financial institution and technology company specializing in blockchain.
-The company's product offerings include a cryptocurrency brokerage service, asset tokenization services, and settlement services.
+Paxos Trust Company, N.A. (doing business as Paxos) is a blockchain infrastructure company, stablecoin issuer, and chartered national bank headquartered in New York City.
+The company provides digital asset brokerage, issuance, custody, and settlement services to enterprise clients in financial services.
+Paxos has also issued multiple U.S. dollar-backed stablecoins, including PayPal USD (PYUSD), Pax Dollar (USDP), and Global Dollar (USDG).
 ItBit, a bitcoin exchange run by Paxos, was the first bitcoin exchange to be licensed by the New York State Department of Financial Services, granting the company the ability to be the custodian and exchange for customers in the United States.

 Paxos was founded in 2012 and is based in New York City with offices in London and Singapore.
 As of April 2021, the company has received $540 million in funding.

 History

-Charles Cascarilla and Rich Teo founded Paxos in 2012 as the itBit Bitcoin exchange.
+Charles Cascarilla and Rich Teo founded Paxos in 2012 as the itBit bitcoin exchange.
 In 2015, the company changed its legal name from itBit to Paxos Trust Company.
-At the same time, the New York State Department of Financial Services granted Paxos a limited-purpose trust charter, making it the first company in the U.S. approved and regulated to offer crypto products and services.
+At the same time, the New York State Department of Financial Services granted Paxos a limited-purpose trust charter, making it one of the first companies in the U.S. approved and regulated to offer crypto products and services.

 The company received $65 million in a funding round in May 2018.
-In September 2018, Paxos launched the Paxos Standard stablecoin as one of the industry’s first regulated stablecoins.
-Paxos introduced PAX Gold, the first regulated gold-backed digital token, in September 2019.
+In September 2018, Paxos launched the Paxos Standard stablecoin as one of the first regulated stablecoins.
+Paxos introduced PAX Gold, a regulated gold-backed digital token, in September 2019.

-In October 2019, the U.S. Securities and Exchange Commission (SEC) issued a no-action letter allowing Paxos to pilot a blockchain-based settlement service for U.S. equities, with the service launching in February 2020.
-In July 2020, Paxos launched its crypto brokerage with Revolut as the first client.
+In October 2019, the U.S. Securities and Exchange Commission (SEC) issued a no-action letter allowing Paxos to pilot a blockchain-based settlement service for U.S. equities; the service launched in February 2020.
+In July 2020, Paxos launched its crypto brokerage, with Revolut as the first client.

-In October 2020, PayPal announced that it would offer cryptocurrency buy, hold and sell services to its users through a partnership with Paxos.
+In October 2020, PayPal announced that it would offer cryptocurrency buy, hold, and sell services to its users through a partnership with Paxos.

-In September 2022, Canada-based multi-asset retail financial trading services provider OANDA Global Corporation (OANDA) collaborated with Paxos to develop a crypto trading ecosystem.
-On 20 October 2022, OANDA launched crypto trading function to its forex trading platform in partnership with Paxos.
-The partnership will allow the U.S.-based clients of OANDA to trade cryptocurrencies on Paxos’ itBit exchange from the OANDA mobile app.
+In September 2022, Canada-based multi-asset retail financial trading services provider OANDA collaborated with Paxos to develop a crypto trading ecosystem.
+On 20 October 2022, OANDA launched a crypto trading function on its forex trading platform in partnership with Paxos.
+The partnership allows U.S.-based clients of OANDA to trade cryptocurrencies on Paxos' itBit exchange through the OANDA mobile app.

 In June 2025, Paxos launched Paxos Labs, a startup incubated within the company to help institutions integrate decentralized finance (DeFi) and on-chain products into their platforms.

+In November 2025, it was announced that Paxos had acquired the New York-headquartered multi-party computation (MPC) digital wallet and custody technology startup Fordefi for an undisclosed amount.

+In December 2025, the U.S. Office of the Comptroller of the Currency (OCC) conditionally approved Paxos Trust Company’s application to convert its state trust charter into a national trust bank charter, subject to meeting the regulator’s conditions.

 Lobbying and political influence

-In 2025, Charles and Marissa Cascarilla were donors who funded the White House's East Wing demolition, and planned building of a ballroom.
+In 2025, Charles and Marissa Cascarilla were among the donors who funded the White House's East Wing demolition and planned ballroom construction.